How Much Do Lyft Drivers Make?

-Out of the 1,150 drivers polled, about 73% said they either strongly or somewhat satisfied with being a Lyft driver.
-Uber drivers reported only being about 43% satisfied.
+Out of the 1,150 drivers polled, about 73 percent said they are either strongly or somewhat satisfied with being a Lyft driver.
+Uber drivers reported only being about 43 percent satisfied.

 Having said that, many claim that Lyft is an unreliable source of income.
 The reason cited on why this happens is not due to downtime.

 Rather, drivers are reporting that the unreliable income aspect is due to vehicle maintenance costs.
 Which, unfortunately, is a very valid observation from what we can tell.

 Despite this, the perks of the job definitely carry weight when determining if working for Lyft is worth it.
 As a Lyft driver, independent contractors have flexibility when it comes to their schedules.

 The joy of being your own boss makes this occupation worthwhile despite the amount of profits earned when it’s all said and done.

 Lyft Weekly Guarantee

 Driving enthusiasts seeking a way to turn their passion into a career will adore Lyft for one major reason: weekly earning guarantees.
 Dubbed the Weekly Guarantee, Lyft offers drivers a way to earn a specified amount of money by completing a certain number of rides within a timeframe.

 Drivers that are not able to meet this metric, or do meet it but earn less than the guaranteed wage, will get the promised sum.
 But, if drivers make more than the guaranteed earnings, nothing noteworthy happens.